heogden/glmmsr/README.md

 The `glmmsr` package aims to offer progress on both of these problems.

 The sequential reduction approximation to the likelihood is controlled by a parameter (`k`) which allows the user to trade-off accuracy of the approximation against computation time.
-See Ogden (2015) for full details.

 `glmmsr` also provides an extended interface to `lme4`.
 This interface allows easy fitting of pairwise comparison and many other interesting models, which are difficult to fit directly with `lme4`.